ajbrickhouse/AStar_JS/readme.md

 #### Demo in codespace
 - Open this repo in a codespace
-- Start the server.py
+- Start the `server.py`
-- Open link listed under port 8000 (ports tab above the terminal)
+- Open the link listed under port 8000 (ports tab above the terminal)

 #### Results
 <figure>
   <div>